 - Preheat oven to 400 degrees F (204 C) and line a baking sheet with parchment paper.

 - Arrange apples on the baking sheet and sprinkle with lemon juice, cinnamon, brown sugar, corn starch and toss.
 Then speckle tiny dots of Earth Balance over the top.
 Bake for 15-20 minutes or until soft and fragrant, tossing once halfway through.
 Remove from oven and set aside to cool.

-- Raise oven temperature to 450 degrees F and divide your pizza dough into three even portions.
+- Raise oven temperature to 450 degrees F (232 C) and divide your pizza dough into three even portions (as original recipe is written // adjust if altering batch size).
 Roll out on a lightly floured surface until the crust is quite thin.

 - Transfer pizzas to lightly greased baking sheets and top with apples.
 Prepare streusel by combining raw sugar and flour and then cutting in butter until well combined.
 Sprinkle over the top of the apples.